Are you an ambitious creative who’s hungry for more success and a life on your own terms?

 Here’s where to start.

-Facilitated by creative career coach, and former PR, Nicky Moran and storytelling expert and former music journalist Beverley Glick, you will learn what makes good editorial and develop the clarity to communicate the essence of your work.
+Facilitated by creative career coach, and former PR, Nicky Moran and storytelling expert and former music journalist Beverley Glick, you will learn how to build a narrative around your work so that you can build a personal brand that makes you stand out from your competition.

 You’ll get personal feedback and coaching on what is unique about you and help you develop meaningful content that you can use to raise your profile in blogs and social media or to get press coverage.